 It’s a difficult job – one only fit for a group of people with compassion and empathy for families in need.
 It’s also a job that many people don’t think about until they are in a situation where they need help with biohazard cleanup.
 But, someone has to be there, and that’s why we went into the business.

-Our company specializes in biohazard cleanup, such as crime scene cleanup from traumatic deaths.
+Our company specializes in death cleanup, such as crime scene cleanup from traumatic deaths.
 We also handle biohazard cleaning of hoarder homes and even meth lab cleanup.
 However, most of what we do involves cleaning up after the death of families’ loved ones.

 In 1999, Accident Cleaners & Restoration founder Dan Pinkston had spent more than 10 years as a professional firefighter and EMT.
 When he was at work answering emergency calls and visiting trauma sites, families would often ask, “But, who is going to clean this up?”